Mantiasias/trial-react-redux-crud/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### Task Overview
+Estimated time for the task was 3 hours.
+I wasn't need to use any APIs to store data, in-memory (mocked) storage was already implemented in the initial application.
+Technical requirements:
+- Language: JavaScript
+- Framework: React
+Initial React application will be provided.
+Statement
+Extend the initial application with the following functionality:
+- Implement create product form
+- Implement update product form
+- Implement delete product functionality
+- Implement update product functionality
+Each form should be implemented on the new page.
+The create and update product forms should have the following validation:
+- Name is required, length not greater than 200
+- Rating is required, integer, not greater than 10
+- A product should have from 1 to 5 categories
+- If a product has an expiration date it should expire not less than 30 days since now
+- If a product rating is greater than 8 it should automatically become “featured” product Optional
+This part is not required but would be considered an advantage:
+- The solution should have tests